-Now, just because they can swim does not mean they want to; most chickens would prefer to stay on solid ground.
+Now, just because chickens can swim does not mean they want to; most of them would prefer to stay on solid ground.

 Chickens generally don’t like being on the water and will try to hop out before they get soggy.
 That being said, these birds are individuals, and some show enthusiasm for taking a dip.